0xrhsmt/biconomy-schnorr-module/README.md

 ## Description

 This is a module to demonstrate the use of Biconomy's Schnorr Validation Module.<br>
-This module can be used to generate a Schnorr Multi-Signature for a given message and private key.
+This module can construct Schnorr aggregate signatures that can be verified on-chain.

 ## Live Demo